wp-plugins/nf-pp-standard-payment-gateway/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-PP Standard Gateway for NF
+Paypal Standard Gateway for Ninja Forms

 == Description ==
 Paypal Standard Gateway for Ninja Forms lets you create forms integrated with paypal payment gateway.
 You can create custom order form and take payments using Paypal standard account.